Convergence Working Groups

 Convergence Research at the National Science Foundation

 Growing Convergence Research was identified by the NSF in 2016 as one of the 10 Big Ideas for Future NSF Investments, and NSF is emphasizing convergence across the Foundation’s activities.
 To understand how NSF views Convergence Research, they provide information on what it is, reports and references that address convergence, characteristics of convergence projects, and examples of convergence projects.
+You can also learn from others, for example via the recorded Growing Convergence Research webinars.

 Convergence Research and Navigating the New Arctic